AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 1. On the authentication window, verify your identity.

-  A page opens and displays that your tenant will join the community that issued the the invitation.
+  A page opens and displays that your tenant will join the community that issued the invitation.
 Membership in the community does not begin until the inviter confirms the invitation in the next step.

 1. Select **Join**.